 In acknowledgement of Indigenous Peoples whose land we live and teach on, and to where much of the knowledge Steven holds about mound planting and ‘the three sisters’ came from, and in our commitment to broadly disseminate traditional understandings and practices, we will be donating 10% of each sale to a local organization, The Circle Of Turtle Lodge.

 In their words: “Our Circle has been reviving, promoting, and restoring Traditional Anishinabe Culture in the Ottawa Valley since 1999.
 We are an independent not-for-profit organization, and a registered charity, based in Deacon, Ontario, which is at the head of Golden Lake in unceded Algonquin Territory.”

 “All the elements of the most elaborate grand rituals are present when we garden.
 It all starts with a natural setting, often a place of inherent brightness, richness and splendor, a place of moisture and life.
 Then, in an honourable way, we work with the land.
 We cultivate Her using ancient techniques passed down through the ages from the first marriage agreement we made.
 These deep understandings of plants were gleaned thousands of years ago when we eloped with our wild plant ‘bride’ taking her from her home.” – Steven Martyn, The Long Dance: Ten Thousand years of Gardening Ceremony

-Pay what you will, or pay what you can.
-Suggested course price is $30 (includes 1:10 min video download), PDF with synopsis of main points and additional information to that’s not in the video.
+Course price is $50 (includes 1:10 min video download), PDF with synopsis of main points and additional information to that’s not in the video.
 You’ll have access to the recorded Q&A, all upcoming additions to the course and lifetime access.